 New Orleans, Louisiana

 “If you like the weird, wild and wacky this is the place for you.” — TripAdvisor Reviewers.
 The Big Easy is one of the friendliest cities in America, according to Travel + Leisure, meaning it’s a great solo travel destination.
 Stroll around the world-renowned French Quarter, browse the boutique stores on Magazine Street, and visit Café du Monde, famous for café au lait and beignets.
 It wouldn’t be an authentic New Orleans trip without some jazz.
 If you miss the annual Jazz Fest you can always take a trip to the Jazz Museum, which celebrates the art in all its forms through musical performances and interactive exhibits.
 If you have a soft spot for spookiness, New Orleans has some of the best ghost tours in America, among other great experiences like boat harbor cruises, food tours, and historical sightseeing.
-There is a Swamp and Plantation excursion where you can see old oak trees covered in Spanish moss that makes for some amazing photos.
+There are a Swamp and Plantation excursion where you can see old oak trees covered in Spanish moss that makes for some amazing photos.

 We have come to the end of -Top amazing destinations for your solo getaway in the USA and We will love to hear from you!
 What are your thoughts on the article?
 What did you find most interesting and do you have any of your own experiences you can share with us to make this article even better?
 Let us know in the comments!